Angold-4/os/docs/lectures/6FS.md

 #### 2. Commit Operation
 The file system finish its commit by calling **`write_head()`** in order to **writes the header block (`log.lh`) from the buffer cache to its slot in the log on disk.** At the point the file system do commit, all the writes are in the log.

 This step is pretty simple, but also quite important. **Since imagine that if we crash at the middle of the write-to-disk commit operation.
-The header in the disk won't record the correct information of the file system.**
+The header on disk won't record the correct information of the file system.**

-The file system solving this problem by writing this special log header **`log.hl`** into disk, **which is a copy of a single sector on the disk**, And one standard assumption that file system make is that **a single block write is an atomic operation**, meaning that if you write that, the whole sector will be written or none of the sector will be written. (the sector will never be written partially).
+The file system solving this problem by writing this special log header **`log.hl`** into disk, **which is a copy of a single sector on disk**, And one standard assumption that file system make is that **a single block write is an atomic operation**, meaning that if you write that, the whole sector will be written or none of the sector will be written. (the sector will never be written partially).

 #### 3. Install Transaction
-After the commit, all logs are stored on the disk (the log header, log sectors).
+After the commit, all logs are stored on disk (the log header, log sectors).
 We can now do the actual **installation**, which means write the actual transaction data into its sectors on disk.

 **`install_trans()` reads each block from the log in disk and writes it to the proper place in the file system.**

 #### 4. Clean Log
-After all transactions have been written to the disk, we clear the log number stored in the disk. (**`log.lh.n = 0`**).
+After all transactions have been written to the disk, we clear the log number stored on disk. (**`log.lh.n = 0`**).

 ![logging](Sources/logging.png)